-If you are asking yourself a question what’s this “Blockchain thing” all about, you are at the right place.
+If you are asking yourself a question what’s this “Blockchain thing” and can somebody simplify it for me?

 Circle of best friends

 Most used technology is based on trust relationships, the creators that build with it trust its liability, and people that use through products trust the process because they get the value out without the need to understand the science behind it.
 One of the oldest examples of this trust relationship is electricity, a lot of people don’t think about alternating current and Tesla when they turn their bathroom lights on or use their toaster, they just use it.
 It becomes embedded in the fabric of everyday life -you trust it enough to use it because it just works.

 Usually, when dealing with abstract and complicated concepts such as decentralized database and the immutability of data, people outside of the industry can have it rather difficult to join in the conversation and get a fundamental understanding of the technology.

 Well, one of the fundamental aspects that Blockchain technology is built upon is - trust.

 Blockchain technology uses “blocks” and different protocols to distribute data evenly between every block in the chain thus creating a decentralized database and a system of distributed information.
 Every block has its ID(Hash) and knows the ID of the one before.
 If something changes every block in the chain is affected and has to make a consensus if the change is valid or not.